Blogs

 • Systems Engineer

-Aerospace Engineering is a specialised discipline that designs, develops, and tests aircraft, spacecraft, and defence systems.
-This 4–year technical course amalgamates mechanical and electrical engineering principles to train you in aerodynamics, propulsion systems, avionics, and space exploration technologies.
-You can find exciting opportunities in aviation organisations, space agencies, and research institutions, making it an exceptional career choice if you are passionate about flight and space technology.
+This 4–year technical course amalgamates mechanical and electrical engineering principles to train you in aerodynamics, propulsion systems, avionics and space exploration technologies.
+You can find exciting opportunities in aviation organisations, space agencies and research institutions, making it an exceptional career choice if you are passionate about flight and space technology.

-The employment rate for aerospace engineers is estimated to grow 6% by 2031, which is faster than average for all occupations.
-Below listed are some of the major career opportunities after completing an aerospace engineering degree:
+The employment rate for aerospace engineers is estimated to grow 6% by 2034, which is faster than average for all occupations.
+Below are some of the major career opportunities after completing an aerospace engineering degree:

 • Mechanical Engineer